Improving the experience of receiving a Ventricular Assistive Device (VAD)

 -

-Primary physicians don’t know how to treat patients with VAD, and always refer them to the coordinator
+Primary physicians don’t know how to treat patients with VAD, and thus refer them to the coordinator.

 Patient Perspectives